codeofthrone/go-postman-collection-runner/README.md

 - Parse Postman collections
 - Find requests by name in a Postman collection
 - Replace Postman variables in text with their actual values within test script setup
+- Send HTTP requests
+- Retrieve data from a response based on a given query

 ## Usage